-l/We, .
-(Name) NRIC/Passport No. of .
-(Address Meetii of the adjoui a member/members of SAMURAI 2K AEROSOL LIMITED (the "Company"), hereby and as my/our proxy/proxies to vote for me/us on my/our behalf at the Annual Company to be held on Wednesday, 28 July 2021 at 2.00 p.m. by way of roment thereof in the following manner: wish to exercise all your votes "For" or "Against", please indicate a cross [X] within indicate the number of votes as appropriate.)
-General electronio Meeting (" c means a ' Meeting ' nd at an No. Resolutions relating to: For Against Abstain 1.
+being a member/members of SAMURAI 2K AEROSOL LIMITED (the "Company"), hereby appoint the Chairman of the Meeting as my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General Meeting ("Meeting") of the Company to be held on Wednesday, 28 July 2021 at 2.00 p.m. by way of electronic means and at any adjournment thereof in the following manner:

+(If you wish to exercise all your votes "For" or "Against", please indicate a cross [X] within the box provided.
+Alternatively, please indicate the number of votes as appropriate.)

+No. Resolutions relating to: For Against Abstain 1.
 Adoption of the Audited Consolidated Financial Statements of the Company and its subsidiaries for the financial year ended 31 March 2021 together with the Directors' Statement and Independent Auditors' Report 2.
-Approval of the payment of final (one-tier tax exempt) dividend of S\$0.02 per share for the financial year ended 31 March 2021 3.
+Approval of the payment of final (one-tier tax exempt) dividend of S\$0.00667 per share for the financial year ended 31 March 2021 3.
 Re-election of Mr Hau Hock Khun as a Director 4.
 Re-election of Dato' Chang Chor Choong as a Director 5.
 Approval of the payment of Directors' Fees of RM293,875 for the financial year ending 31 March 2022 6.
 Re-appointment of Baker Tilly TFW LLP as Auditors 7.
 Authority to allot and issue new shares under Section 161 of the Companies Act, Cap 50 8.
 Authority to allot and issue shares under the Performance Share Plan 9.
-Authority to allot and issues shares under the Employee Share Option Scheme
+Authority to allot and issues shares under the Employee Share Option Scheme 10.
+Renewal of Share Buy-Back Mandate